 None of the frontrunners are not preferred, Rove said, adding that people might view Biden as too weak and too far left, and Trump as someone who is too destructive and corrupt.

 The poll results also reflect a desire for a generational shift, the diplomat said.

 “Americans may think we can do better for president than two men who’ll be a combined 160 years old by the time we vote next year.”

 With Biden, Americans elected the first president from the “pre-boomer Silent Generation,” those born between 1928 and 1945, Rove said.
 It’s within the power of the people to bring about a generational shift, he added.

 Although most Republicans and Democrats voters now lean heavily toward Trump and Biden, a rematch between these two would be nastier and uglier than it was in 2020, Rove said.
 The former staffer also said turnout could even drop as many voters are turned off.

-“Our nation is deeply divided and angry; it faces tremendous challenges at home and dangers abroad,” Rove said.
+“Our nation is deeply divided and angry; it faces tremendous challenges at home and dangers abroad,” said Rove.

 “These are best confronted by energetic new leadership.
 Whichever party figures this out will have the upper hand next year.”